Analyzing Functional Data with a Mixture of Covariance Structures Using a Curve-Based Sampling Scheme: Simulation Studies

 In Scenario 1, we consider two states, $M=2$.
 The hidden state process is set as $z(t)=1$ when $t \in[0,0.3) \cup[0.7,1)$, and $z(t)=2$ when $t \in[0.3,0.7).$ The time points $\{t_i\}_{i=1}^n$ are equally spaced in the range $(0,1)$.
 The realizations for the underlying functions $\{f_m(t),m=1,2\}$ at these time points were generated from a convolution GP with hyper-parameters $\left\{ \upsilon_{10}=0.1,\upsilon_{11}=0.1, \vesub{A}{10}=1, \vesub{A}{11}=0.1\right\}$ and $\left\{ \upsilon_{20}=0.1,\upsilon_{21}=0.5, \vesub{A}{20}=1, \vesub{A}{21}=1\right\}$, respectively.
 With these parameter settings, $f_1(t)$ exhibits a lower intensity of fluctuations with stronger serial correlations compared to $f_2(t)$, while the curves also exhibit some between correlation.
 The noise terms $\{\epsilon_i\}_{i=1}^n$ were independently drawn from a Gaussian distribution $N(0,\, 0.01)$, yielding the final observations $\ve{y}$.
 One realization of this process is depicted in Figure \ref{fig:Scenario1-fz-obs}.
 By using two sample sizes, $30$ and $60$ for $n$, we tested the effectiveness of the proposed curve-based sampling scheme (CBSS) method employing the independent MH algorithm against the NGS approach.
 The number of state sequences in $\ve{Z}$, i.e., the dimension of $\mathcal{S}$, denoted as $\mathbb{S}$, was set to $10$ and $20$.
 The accuracy of the unknown variables ($\ve{z}$ and $\vesub{f}{\bs{z}}$) was evaluated and compared.

-Table \ref{table:Scenario1-sim} presents the classification performance for estimating the state sequence and goodness of fit measures based on fifty replications.
-The average values of accuracy, kappa, precision, specificity, and f1 score were calculated.
-The proposed FRVS model and CBSS method overall outperforms the NGS approach.
+Table \ref{table:Scenario12-sim} presents the classification performance for estimating the state sequence, goodness of fit measures and computational cost based on fifty replications. {The average values of the standard classification metrics (accuracy, kappa, precision, specificity, and f1 score) were calculated.} The proposed FRVS model and CBSS method overall outperforms the NGS approach.
 The difference between the estimated $\ve{f}_{\bs{z}}$ and the observations $\ve{y}$ was assessed using the root mean square error (rmse) and mean absolute error (mae) as measures of goodness-of-fit.
 The average rmse and mae values based on fifty replications are displayed.
 It is evident that the fitting performance of CBSS method surpasses that of NGS, exhibiting smaller average rmse and mae values.
 As expected, performance improves as the sample size increases.

+{We also compare the performance of the proposed method with a baseline change point detection approach based on Binary Segmentation (BinSeg) \citep{scott1974cluster, fryzlewicz2014wild}.
+The same data is analyzed and change points in mean and variance are identified using BinSeg with a normal test statistic and manual penalty, allowing up to 10 segments as implemented in the R package \texttt{changepoint} (version 2.2.4).
+From the analysis, the two primary change points are extracted for temporal regime analysis.
+The comparative results indicate that the proposed method achieves substantially improved hidden-state recovery than the BinSeg in these settings, highlighting its effectiveness in capturing the underlying structural dynamics of the data.}

 Additionally, we consider a more complex setting for hidden state sequences with four transitions, where $z(t)=1$ for $t \in [0,0.3) \cup [0.4,0.7)\cup[0.8,1)$, and $z(t)=2$ for $t \in [0.3,0.4)\cup[0.7,0.8)$.
 The comparative results between the CBSS method and the NGS approach exhibit similar patterns to those observed with only two transitions.
-The detailed results are provided in Appendix \ref{SM-sec:Scenario1-J4} of the supplementary materials.
+The detailed results are provided in Appendix \ref{SM-sec:Scenario1-J4}.